codemillmatt/forms-ad-b2c/blog-posts/part-5-adding-auth.md

 ### iOS Specific Steps

 Over in iOS land - we're going to have to edit the Info.plist file to add a URL type to define a callback URL that gets invoked when the web view is dismissed.

+_(This is the callback stuff I was talking about above when configuring the _Native Application's_ _Custom Redirect URI_ in the portal.)_

 The added section looks like this: